jvc56/MineGCG/README.md

 Contact randomracerteam@gmail.com if you think a game was omitted by mistake.

-# 2021 WESPAC Qualifiers
+# Alchemist Cup Qualifiers

-The 2021 WESPAC Qualifiers page is a list of the registered NASPA players for the 2021 WESPAC Championship.
+The 2024 Alchemist Cup Qualifiers page is an unofficial list of the registered players for the 2024 Alchemist Cup.
-Registrants are listed by country and ordered by qualifying rating.
+Registrants are listed by country and ordered by qualifying NASPA rating.
 Players' qualifying ratings are in white and the difference between their qualifying rating and their current rating is in red or green.
-You can learn more <a href="http://www.scrabbleplayers.org/w/2021_WESPA_Championship">here</a>.
+Only NASPA ratings are shown.
+You can learn more <a href="http://www.scrabble.org.au/ratings/selective/2024Alchemist.html">here</a>.

 # RandomRacer 2.0